ahuacate/pve-medialab/README.md

 License: FileBot License XXXXXXX (Valid-Until: 2020-09-13) Done ヾ(＠⌒ー⌒＠)ノ
 ```
 If you receive the following error, read on: `Unicode Filesystem` - **Unicode Filesystem: java.nio.file.InvalidPathException: Malformed input or input contains unmappable characters: /root/.filebot/龍飛鳳舞**.
 First check you've completed Step 7.12.
-Finally if the unicode error persists after performing Step 7.12 then manually set your machine locale to `en_US.UTF-8 UTF-8` using the command:
+Finally if the unicode error persists after performing Step 7.12 then manually set your machine locale to `en_US.UTF-8 UTF-8` using the command (spavebar to select / tab to move to <ok>):
 ```
 sudo dpkg-reconfigure locales
 ```